 The weather tray is getting some rusty goodness and is left to look old and worn.
 You could add text to it too for a personal touch.

-So, which is your favorite?
+So, which is DIY bathtub tray is your favorite?
 The modern version with the dark paint?

 I’m lovin’ the crisp feel of it and that’s what I love about our bathroom.
-I could switch from classic vintage to vintage modern with a few easy changes.
+Likewise, I can switch from classic vintage to vintage modern with a few easy changes.
 Makes you want some cheesecake and a soak, right?

 I’m head over heels that summer is practically here and I can enjoy all the beauty that abounds.